shiminxst/shiminxst.github.io/_pages/about.md

 &#x1F4D9; $\color{DarkSalmon}{\textsf{JOIN US NOW!}}$
+- One GTA PhD position is available for Spring 2025.
+We are looking for creative, energetic, and committed students with a keen interest in medical AI research.
+Applicants should hold a master's degree in computer science or a related field.
+Please send your CV and a sample publication as attachments to Dr. Shi at toshimin132@gmail.com.
-> .
-We are thrilled to invite motivated master's students and interns to join the lab.
+- Motivated master's students and interns are welcome to join the lab.